Lon Lockwood to the Rescue! Call New York's Most Trusted Electrician Today.

 Sparks

-When buzzing sounds or sparks are present, it’s a sign of a major electrical issue, whether it be an overloaded electrical panel or worn-out parts needing a replacement.
+When you notice buzzing sounds or sparks, it’s a sign of a major electrical issue, whether it’s an overloaded electrical panel or worn-out parts needing a replacement.
 This can also be a significant fire hazard that must be addressed immediately.

 One of the best ways to ease an overloaded electrical panel is by shifting around where you have things plugged in.
-Evening out your appliances and the load between each circuit breaker will help to ensure one isn’t working much harder than the other.
+Spreading out your appliances and the load between each circuit breaker will help ensure one isn’t working much harder than the other.

 Afraid you may have an overloaded electrical panel?
-Don’t wait to call us at 585-766-4702 or reach out online today, and we’ll be there in no time to make sure everything is in order.
+Call 585-766-4702, and we’ll be there fast to make sure everything is in order.